Our objectives

 - Pricing: DWF fees vary from market rates in routine circumstances, but are designed to offer SMF participants more affordable liquidity during less normal conditions.
 They are designed to:

-- Reflect the type of collateral used
+- reflect the type of collateral used

-- Avoid providing a subsidy for illiquid collateral relative to the market and the size of the drawing
+- avoid providing a subsidy for illiquid collateral relative to the market and the size of the drawing

-- Incentivise repayment when borrowings are no longer needed.
+- incentivise repayment when borrowings are no longer needed.

 Chart: Pricing of eligible collateral as a proportion of eligible liabilities